sparkmark/victron_node_red/README.md

 Hopefully someone will find this useful.

-See the wiki for details on each file
+See the wiki for details on each file.